pbelikov/grid-calendar/README.md

   + __todo.service__ - service to make CRUD operations with TODOs
 + __app.component.ts__ - root component

+## Notes

+There are 5 to 6 rows in the calendar, depending on month.
+For example, May 2017 - 5 rows, January 2017 - 6 rows.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.